Also called: Piecemeal MVP

 See also: Wizard of Oz

-Relevant metrics: Acquisition, Activation, Cycle time, Customer Feedback, Cost
+Relevant metrics: Acquisition, Activation, Customer Feedback, Cost

 Validates: Feasibility, Viability, Desirability

 How: Construct an early product rapidly using existing products, platforms, services, frameworks, and libraries.
 Piece them together with the help of scripting or scripting services like Zapier or IFTTT.

 Why: By using third-party products to speed up development time, you can avoid facing classical developer problems like cross-browser compatibility, responsive design, and code optimizations because they are already taken care of.
 Focus on building your MVP rather than the design and development meant to support it.